The novel The Good Soldier Švejk refers to numerous institutions and firms, both public and private. On these pages, they were

 Český svět, 1913

-Prager Infanteriekadettenschule is directly mentioned first time in the conversation between Generalmajor Generalmajor von Schwarzburg and Oberleutnant Lukáš after the infamous episode on the train to Tábor.
-Here Lukáš is asked where he absolved cadet school, and the answer is Prague.
+is first directly mentioned in the conversation between GeneralmajorGeneralmajor von Schwarzburg and Oberleutnant Lukáš after the infamous episode on the train to Tábor.
+Here Lukáš is asked where he attended cadet school, and the answer is Prague.

-When the author introduces Oberleutnant Lukáš in [I.14] the cadet school is mentioned but it was not revealed where it was located.
+When the author introduces Oberleutnant Lukáš in [I.14], the cadet school is mentioned, but it was not revealed where it was located.

 Quote(s) from the novel